 The trumpeter swan (Cygnus buccinator), named for its resonant call, is North America’s largest wild waterfowl, with a wingspan of up to eight feet.
 These swans require open water, feed mainly on aquatic plants, and nest in wetlands.
 Although they once nested from Alaska to northern Missouri, trumpeter swans were nearly extirpated in the lower 48 states by 1930 due to habitat loss and hunting.
 A small population survived in the Greater Yellowstone Ecosystem of approximately 70 birds.
 With intensive management, this population provided the basis for widespread swan recovery later in the century.

 As a result of conservation measures, populations across the continental United States began increasing.
 As of 2015, there are approximately 63,000 trumpeter swans in North America belonging to three distinct subpopulations: the Pacific, the Rocky Mountain, and the Interior.
-Swan numbers in the Greater Yellowstone Ecosystem played a significant role in the population resurgence, but by the early 1960s, cygnet production in Yellowstone and subsequent recruitment of adults into the breeding population began declining.
+Swan numbers in the Greater Yellowstone Ecosystem, belonging to the Rocky Mountain subpopulation, grew steadily through the early 1960s, after which cygnet production in Yellowstone and subsequent recruitment of adults into the breeding population began declining.

 The park’s resident trumpeter swan population increased after counts began in 1931 and peaked at 72 in 1961.
 The number began declining shortly after and dropped further after the Red Rock Lakes National Wildlife Refuge feeding program ended and winter ponds were drained in the early 1990s.
 Other factors contributing to the decline may include predation, climate change, and human disturbance.
-In 2018 park biologists observed 27 trumpeter swans in Yellowstone, including 21 adults and 6 cygnets.
+In 2019, park biologists observed 27 trumpeter swans in Yellowstone, including 21 adults and 6 cygnets.
 Two pairs attempted to nest in the park, on Swan Lake and an unnamed pond west of Lilypad Lake in the Bechler region, and a third pair on Grebe Lake did not nest in 2019.
 A fourth pair attempted to nest on Junco Lake, outside the park’s southern boundary.
 Both nest attempts in the park were successful, hatching at least seven cygnets and fledging four.